alibaba/git-repo-go-doc/content/en/docs/getting-started/running.md

     $ git repo

-To see help messages of subcommands of `git-repo`, see the following examples:
+Show help message of of subcommands of `git-repo`, see the following examples:

     $ git repo help init
     $ git repo help sync